8 Vitals Signs Of Helicopter Parenting And Its Effects

 When the parent is always there to prevent the problem at first sight or clean up the mess, the child can never learn through failure, disappointment or loss.
 Studies also reveal that hover parents can make their kids less competent in dealing with tensions and pressures of life.

-Helicopter parenting increases a child’s depression and anxiety levels.
-They can adapt similar anxiety from the parent if the parents are anxious.
+Studies suggest that helicopter parenting increases the risk of anxiety and depression in children by hindering their emotional development (5).
+They can adapt to similar anxiety from the parent if the parents are anxious.
 For example, if the parent is anxious about the child walking down the street alone, the latter might develop the same fear and get intrusive thoughts.

-When parents involve in their child’s academic, social and athletic lives, children get accustomed to always having their parents to fulfill their needs.
+When parents get involved in their child’s academic, social and athletic lives, children get accustomed to always having their parents to fulfill their needs.
 This makes them demanding as they feel that it is their right to have what they want.

 Children refuse to learn basic life skills such as packing lunches, tying shoe lace, cleaning the mess, laundering clothes and cooking a meal.
 They won’t develop good coping skills either.
 Sometimes, by failing in life/experiencing adversities, children naturally learn coping skills on their own.
 If the parents consistently attempt to protect children from adverse life experiences, they won’t have the opportunity to develop coping skills for when they become adults, or when the parents aren’t there to protect them from pain/hurt.